-Emersyn Dieckmeyer is an associate design strategist at the Center for Health Care Innovation.
+Emersyn Dieckmeyer is an associate design strategist at the Penn Medicine Center for Health Care Innovation.
 Emersyn’s design process is fueled by a fascination with the human experience, with all its points of convergence and divergence.

-Her approach roots in the belief that every design expresses a set of values, and should be approached with a high degree of ethical responsibility.
+Her approach is rooted in the belief that every design expresses a set of values, and should be approached with a high degree of ethical responsibility.
 Emersyn is passionate about exploring solutions that provide for the individual in a holistic sense, acknowledging mental, physical, emotional and social dimensions.
 Her main interests within design include behavior change and the opportunity for delight.